ceedee666/drumm.sh/content/projects/main.md

 quality, are coordinated across universities and are freely accessible.
 This promotes vocational learning that is independent of face-to-face teaching.

+### Investigating a MOOC Designed with 4C/ID Model for Instructional Design: Exploring Processing Paths and Learning Outcomes.

+This project aims to investigate the effectiveness of Massive Open Online Courses (MOOCs) for teaching programming skills using the Four Component model for Instructional Design (4C/ID) as a theoretical basis.
+The 4C/ID model assumes that a complex task requires different types of knowledge and skills, which in turn require different ways of training.
+The study investigates how a MOOC designed according to 4C/ID principles is processed by its participants and whether different processing paths result in different learning outcomes.
+The MOOC [Python for Beginners](https://open.sap.com/courses/python1) is focused on teaching Python programming to beginners over a seven-week period.
+The research was conducted with data collected from a voluntary pre-survey, log-data, performance measures, and a post-survey.
+The analysis of the data is conducted from a temporal perspective, and Social Network Analysis is used to illustrate variation in intra-individual processing of the course.
+The results show that the MOOC designed using the 4C/ID model was effective in teaching programming skills to beginners.

 ### LuCID

 The project **LuCID - Die Lernumgebung fürs Programmieren basierend auf 4C-ID**